Mobinakadaei/UITestCases/README.md

 Here's an overview of how I implemented this approach:

 ## 1. Page Object Model (POM) Structure

-   Each web page in the application under test is represented by a set of keywords in a dedicated Robot Framework test file.
-This file encapsulates all the actions, variables, and web elements relevant to that particular page, making the code more modular and easier to maintain.
+   Each web page in the application under test is represented by a set of keywords in a dedicated Robot Framework test file, encapsulating all relevant actions, variables, and web elements for that page.
+This approach enhances modularity and maintainability by centralizing code for each page in a single file, reducing duplication and simplifying updates.
+By separating test logic (test cases) from page interaction logic (UI elements and actions), this method ensures that UI changes only require updates to the relevant page object, leaving the test cases unaffected.
+It also improves test script readability, as the focus remains on the behavior being tested, and supports easier adaptation to UI changes.
+Additionally, keeping page-specific variables within the same file boosts reusability, making it simple to use the file with different variables for other test cases.
 Here is a brief description of the page structures:

    * **Home Page:**
    This Robot file contains keywords and variables for interacting with the homepage, including actions such as submitting the search form, filling in the search box, scrolling the page, and selecting a specific category.